verghost/vlc-lua-docs/m/player/index.md

 # Subtitles and SPU

 ## `add_subtitle()`
-Attatch subtitle track to current media; load from file.
+Attatch a subtitle track to current media; load subtitles from file.

 ### Usage
 ```lua